 15. Adapt a rhyming story to build skills with phonics

 It's #SchoolLibraryMonth.
 Read a rhyming story like Dr. Seuss’s There’s a Wocket in my Pocket.
 Have students choose a place in the house and write a rhyming nonsense word for a creature living there.
 Use Wixie to add a Seuss-like sentence and illustrate your page.
 Use Wixie's import pages feature to combine individual student work into a class book. (template)

 16. Make a map of your neighborhood

 Use the "By My House" template in Wixie, to have students create a map of important places in their neighborhood. (template)

 Ask parents to help them review the cardinal directions from their home as well as what places they know in those directions.
-Have students use the paint tools and add image to create a map that shows these important places in their community.
+Have students use the paint tools and add images to create a map that shows these important places in their community.

 17. Decorate an Easter Egg

-Wixie includes a folder of activities for April in the Templates>Month-by-Month folder.
+Wixie includes a folder of activities for April in the Curriculum > Month-by-Month folder.
 Open the April folder and choose the Paint an Easter Egg activity and have your child decorate using Wixie's paint tools. (template)